 Use Adobe Reader/Acrobat to fill out the request form electronically as use of most of the web browsers will disable its fillable feature.
 Fill out submitter and sample information parts completely.
 Check all suitable solvents from the list and include others into the "other" box.
 Choose appropriate ionization method (EI, FAB, MALDI, ESI, LC-ESI) and mass measurement accuracy (Low-Res or High-Res).
 Measurement accuracy expected at Low-Res is about +-0.05 Da for EI, FAB, ESI methods.
 Mass accuracy at High-Res is better than 5ppm and needed in general for publication purposes.Print out the form and attach your labeled sample at the top-right corner of the form (within "attach your sample here" box).

-For samples that need refrigeration or freezing, please deliver directly to Dr. Eyles in the (LSL) Life Science Laboratories Room S503.
+Please mail or deliver samples to Dr. Eyles or Dr Graichen in the Life Science Laboratories (LSL) Room S503 or S505.
 LSL is located at 240 Thatcher Road, Amherst MA 01003.
 Campus maps can be found here.

-- On-campus Users Service Request Form (it is a fillable PDF form for on-campus users).
+- Users Service Request Form (this is a fillable PDF form).

 - Please download the form and use Adobe Reader to fill it out electronically.